Do You Need an Appraisal Going Through Divorce?

 · The emotional implications aren't often discussed but can be one of the most difficult parts of ending a marriage or relationship because emotions run high, and people tend not to think straight at times like these.

-An appraisal will give an accurate picture of how much your home is worth
+An appraisal will give an accurate picture of how much your home is worth in a divorce

 When it comes to dividing your home as part of a divorce, an appraisal can give you an accurate picture of how much your property is worth.
 An appraiser will inspect the property and determine its market value based on data such as housing trends in the area, compare prices for similar homes in the neighborhood, and other factors.